anudeepsekhar/CarND-Path-Planning-Project/README.md

   - If we have a car in front of us, do we change lanes ?
   - Do we speed up or slow down ?

 Based on the sensor fusion data of the situation we are in, this code increases the speed, decrease speed, or make a lane change when it is safe.
-Instead of increasing the speed at this part of the code, a `brake` and `accel` are created to be added to the `ref_vel` which is later used for speed changes when generating the trajectory in the last part of the code.
+Instead of increasing the speed at this part of the code, The PID controller is used to calculate the speed change to be added to the `ref_vel` which is later used for speed changes when generating the trajectory in the last part of the code.
 This approach makes the car more responsive acting faster to changing situations like a car in front of it trying to apply breaks to cause a collision.

 #### Trajectory Generation
 This code does the calculation of the trajectory based on the speed and lane output from the behavior, car coordinates and past path points.